 Vetinari Job Security

 "Therefore a wise prince ought to adopt such a course that his citizens will always in every sort and kind of circumstance have need of the state and of him, and then he will always find them faithful."A character steps out of his normal role, due to anything from being sick to going on vacation to being locked up in prison.
 The rest of the cast are confident they can handle it, and may even think they can do a better job.
 Naturally, they fail terribly.
 The ironic thing is that it's not that the original person necessarily does a great job, merely that they do an adequate job, or even just that they do it when no one else really wants to.
 An added source of humor can come from how inconsequential the job seems, and this can tie into An Aesop about minor details being important.
 Interestingly, this can apply to both villainous and heroic bosses.
 When an upstart villain tries to replace a Magnificent Bastard in these scenarios, the comeuppance can be spectacular.
-There is a big overlap between this trope and the "Iron Law of Institutions" coined by Jonathan Schwartz note : someone following this trope and ensuring their necessity to the group may go as far as sabotaging the group's effectiveness overall, especially once something finally removes them from power permanently.
+There is a big overlap between this trope and the "Iron Law of Institutions" coined by Jonathan Schwartz note : someone following this trope may go as far as sabotaging the group's overall effectiveness to make it seem like they're needed more than they really are.
+This can be deadly to a group, especially once something finally removes the "needed" member from power permanently.
 The oldest television version of this trope usually involved sitcoms and vacationing wives — see A Day in Her Apron — although that particular version is a Discredited Trope.
 Named for Lord Havelock Vetinari of the Discworld series, the ruler of Ankh-Morpork, who has made himself so utterly indispensable to the city's continued functioning that despite his Anti-Villain/Villain Protagonist nature, any attempt to remove or replace him is likely to end in disaster.note Often obtained with the careful use of Bread and Circuses to appease the common person and undermine support for any critics of the regime.
 Compare Ultimate Job Security, where someone does a truly bad job and/or is extremely unprofessional but doesn't get fired, and George Jetson Job Security, where a character returns mostly for continuity reasons.
 Contrast The Dilbert Principle, where leadership is intentionally given to incompetent group members to keep them from doing more damage elsewhere.
 Compare The Heart, the glue and morality of a team, and The Reliable One.
 Compare Just Fine Without You, in which the person who left hoped for this trope but this trope was averted.
 Compare with Permanent Elected Official.
 This trope can lead to An Aesop addressing why it's wrong for the Planet of Hats to practice Klingon Scientists Get No Respect.

 — Niccolo Machiavelli, The Prince, Pt.
 IX